Asymptotic formula for the tail of the maximum of smooth Stationary Gaussian fields on non locally convex sets: Conclusion

 \section{Conclusion}

-In all the examples considered, the Steiner formula for the tube governs the expansion of the tail of the maximum as if the excursion set was precisely a unique ball with a random radius.
+The relation between the expansion tail of the maximum and the Steiner formula was first established by Sun \cite{13} and Takemura and Kuriki \cite{14} for the isonormal Gaussian process defined on the unit sphere. the basis of the proof was the well-known relation between the standard Gaussian distribution on $\R^n$ and the uniform distribution on the sphere.
+In the rather different cases considered here, the Steiner formula for the tube still governs the expansion of the tail of the maximum as if the excursion set was precisely a unique ball with a random radius.
 We have not found any counter-example to that principle and we therefore conjecture that the result is true for a much wider class of sets than those considered in this paper.